Kingxukai/linux/Documentation/bpf/map_xskmap.rst

 The ``BPF_MAP_TYPE_XSKMAP`` is used as a backend map for XDP BPF helper call ``bpf_redirect_map()`` and ``XDP_REDIRECT`` action, like 'devmap' and 'cpumap'.
-This map type redirects raw XDP frames to `AF_XDP`_ sockets (XSKs), a new type of address family in the kernel that allows redirection of frames from a driver to user space without having to traverse the full network stack.
+This map type redirects raw XDP frames to `AF_XDP`_ sockets (XSKs), a new type of address family in the woke kernel that allows redirection of frames from a driver to user space without having to traverse the woke full network stack.
 An AF_XDP socket binds to a single netdev queue.
 A mapping of XSKs to queues is shown below:

 .. code-block:: none